 Open Shows

-Each year Crossroads hosts three open shows to welcome new and established artists.
-Each show provides artist a new creative opportunity.
+Each year Crossroads hosts three open shows to welcome new and established artists, as well as an emerging artist/student show in January.

-Decemeber Open Show- The Gift of Art and Ornament Expo provide artisans and makers a wonderfully festive opportunity to have items for sale for holiday gifts.
+December Open Show- The Gift of Art and Ornament Expo provide artisans and makers a wonderfully festive opportunity to have items for sale for holiday gifts.
+(Call coming out in October)

-Call to artists for these shows will be in the Forms Library on the Website.
+CALL FOR ARTISTS for these shows will be in the Forms Library on the Website and in the bolded imbedded links above.

 Barbara Wilbur Family Fund Award